jivan9822/movie-app/README.md

 # Note

     I made it responsive on branch mainResponsive.
-Please CheckOut
+Please CheckOut.